kachayev/timely0/README.md

 Minimalistic implementation of Naiad paper "A Timely Dataflow System" in Scala.

+## What

+Quoting Microsoft Research:

+>>> The Naiad project is an investigation of data-parallel dataflow computation, like Dryad and DryadLINQ, but with a focus on low-latency streaming and cyclic computations.
+Naiad introduces a new computational model, timely dataflow, which combines low-latency asynchronous message flow with lightweight coordination when required.
+These primitives allow the efficient implementation of many dataflow patterns, from bulk and streaming computation to iterative graph processing and machine learning.

 ## Why

 Even though the original idea of multidimensional timestamps for progress tracking to allow for cycles in dataflow graph described in the ["Naiad: A Timely Dataflow System"](https://cs.stanford.edu/~matei/courses/2015/6.S897/readings/naiad.pdf) seems pretty straighforward, understanding of details and implementation techniques might be somewhat... tricky.